 For Example: Jane walked into her seventh grade classroom.
 It was the first day at a new school and she was nervous.
 She missed the comforting sights of her colorful elementary school classroom.
 She felt sick to her stomach and was sweating profusely underneath her jacket.
 She paused at the door, worried she might trip or crash into someone on the way to her desk and embarrass herself in front of everyone.
 She heard the sound of the school bell ringing, and realized she couldn't wait any longer to enter.
 She had to take her seat.

 The reader is still accessing all the most important and crucial details of the scene, but we feel somewhat removed from the situation.
 We can't fully invest ourselves in the character.
 We can sympathize with her plight (many folks have been nervous on their first day at a new school), but we're not yet fully walking in her shoes.
 Telling is writing shorthand, and it does work on some level.
 It's crucial to use this tool to relay data that is not critical for readers to "experience."
+It's often the way that writers move the story along to get to the next scene or chapter or bit of critical dialogue.

 What does it mean to "show AND tell" then?